-This chart provides a quick summary of how much Alview-Dairyland Union School District plans to spend for 2022-23.
+This chart provides a quick summary of how much Alview-Dairyland Union School District plans to spend for 2023-24.
 It shows how much of the total is tied to planned actions and services in the LCAP.

-The text description of the above chart is as follows: Alview-Dairyland Union School District plans to spend \$6,245,730.00 for the 2022-23 school year.
-Of that amount, \$3,696,045.00 is tied to actions/services in the LCAP and \$2,549,685.00 is not included in the LCAP.
+The text description of the above chart is as follows: Alview-Dairyland Union School District plans to spend \$6,610,709 for the 2023-24 school year.
+Of that amount, \$4,190,045 is tied to actions/services in the LCAP and \$2,420,664 is not included in the LCAP.
 The budgeted expenditures that are not included in the LCAP will be used for the following:

-A portion of administrative salaries, classified salaries, employee benefits, instructional materials, classroom supplies, maintenance, transportation, services, capital outlay, and cafeteria services
+All administrative salaries and the majority of classified salaries, employee benefits, instructional materials, classroom supplies, maintenance, transportation, services, capital outlay, and cafeteria services.

-Increased or Improved Services for High Needs Students in the LCAP for the 2022-23 School Year
+Increased or Improved Services for High Needs Students in the LCAP for the 2023-24 School Year

-In 2022-23, Alview-Dairyland Union School District is projecting it will receive \$629,571.00 based on the enrollment of foster youth, English learner, and low-income students.
+In 2023-24, Alview-Dairyland Union School District is projecting it will receive \$1,037,564 based on the enrollment of foster youth, English learner, and low-income students.
 Alview-Dairyland Union School District must describe how it intends to increase or improve services for high needs students in the LCAP.
-Alview-Dairyland Union School District plans to spend \$709,500.00 towards meeting this requirement, as described in the LCAP.
+Alview-Dairyland Union School District plans to spend \$1,233,500 towards meeting this requirement, as described in the LCAP.